Eight Great Surnames of Chinese Antiquity

 The eight great surnames of Chinese antiquity were among the most important Chinese surnames in Chinese antiquity.
-They are all Chinese ancestral surnames, and as such have Chinese clan surnames branching off from them During the earliest Chinese antiquity, Chinese society focused on women.
+They are all Chinese ancestral surnames, and as such, have Chinese clan surnames branching off from them.
+During the earliest Chinese antiquity, Chinese society focused on women.
 Family names often passed from women to their children.
 Because of this phenomenon, these eight surnames have a component of their hanzi representing the character woman (女).

-As of 2019 very few people have one of these surnames as a family name.
+As of 2019, very few people had one of these surnames as a family name.
 An exception is the surnames Yao and Jiang.
 Of these, there are some well-known Chinese of modern times with these names today.
 One example is Yao Ming (姚明).

 The eight surnames

 姞 is also sometimes considered one of the eight great surnames of Chinese antiquity.

 姞 then replaces the surname 妊.